data-dot-all/dataall/backend/migrations/README.md

 ```bash
 export PYTHONPATH=backend
 ```
-3. The containers initiated in the first step will default to using the schema named `local`.
+3. The containers initiated in the first step will default to using the schema named `dkrcompose`.
+In order to freely experiment with database let's create new schema 'local'.
 Alembic relies on the environmental variable `envname` to determine the schema.
 Set it to `local` with the following command:
 ```bash
 export envname=local
 ```